illuzor/NotificationExtention/README.md

 NotificationExtension
 =====================

-Android AIR native extension for show Alert and Toast sample.
+Android AIR native extension for display Alert and Toast sample.

-With this simple extension you can show Android native Alert with "ok" button and Android native Toast in your mobile AIR application.
+With this simple extension you can create Android native Alert with "ok" button and Android native Toast in your mobile AIR application.

 How to use:

-	NotificationExtention.init();
+	NotificationExtension.init();
-	NotificationExtention.showToast("Your toast text");
+	NotificationExtension.showToast("Your toast text");
-	NotificationExtention.showAlert("Your alert title", "Your alert text");
+	NotificationExtension.showAlert("Your alert title", "Your alert text");

 Ane build command: